espressif/vscode-esp-idf-extension/docs/tutorial/basic_use.md

 You can debug ESP-IDF projects as shown in the [debug tutorial](./debugging.md).

-The **ESP-IDF: Open ESP-IDF Terminal** will launch a system terminal with ESP-IDF, ESP-IDF tools and ESP-IDF python virtual environment in environment variables.
+The **ESP-IDF: Open ESP-IDF Terminal** will launch a system terminal with ESP-IDF, ESP-IDF tools and ESP-IDF python virtual environment loaded as environment variables.
 Just typing `idf.py` or `esptool.py` should work to execute scripts from ESP-IDF and additional frameworks.

 See other [ESP-IDF extension features](../FEATURES.md).